alandgton/activism-mailbot/README.md

 	- Be aware that this makes it easier for others to gain access to your account.
 	- After running the script, you should switch this back OFF.
 - Run `python3 send.py`
+	- Make sure you are in the `activism-mail-bot` directory
-	- If you want to use the `./send.py` command, be sure to run `chmod +x send.py` beforehand
+		- If you aren't, use the command `cd activism-mail-bot/`
 	- Enter your full name
 	- Enter your gmail
 	- Enter your gmail password (i'm not logging this anywhere or anything, feel free to look at my code if you're paranoid)